Nice to meet you.

 • Easier: Finally, an email can make it to the donor without you and your team having to spend time printing, folding, and stuffing envelopes.
 As soon as you’ve typed your message out, all you need to do is hit send!

-For most organizations, the best answer involves some sort of combination of the two.
-For example, you may consider asking each donor to choose their preferred method of communication within the donation form.
-Then, you’ll have firsthand knowledge about the strategies that work best for each individual.
-Just be sure that if you ask for a preferred communication method, you honor that and continue building strong, lasting relationships.
+For most organizations, the best answer involves a combination of the two.
+For example, you may ask each donor to choose their preferred method of communication within the donation form.
+Then, you’ll have firsthand knowledge about the best strategies for each individual.
+If you ask for a preferred communication method, you honor that and continue building strong, lasting relationships.

-There are many ways to write a donation thank-you letter, and no two letters are the same.
-That’s why it’s a good idea to do your research and decide on a strategy that works best for your organization.
-After all, the most important part is making sure that donors feel your appreciation and understand their own impact toward the mission.
+There are many ways to write a donation thank-you letter; no two letters are the same.
+That’s why it’s a good idea to research and decide on a strategy that works best for your organization.
+After all, the most important part is ensuring donors feel your appreciation and understand their impact on the mission.

 Get this exclusive AI content editing guide.